Measurement of Energy Resolution with the NEXT-White Silicon Photomultipliers: PMT and SiPM data processing

 \subsubsection{Event energy and tracking measurements with SiPMs}

 After subtracting the average noise per SiPM, the signal in the S2 region is time-integrated for each SiPM.
 The event center is extracted based on a barycenter algorithm.
 A new algorithm is used here to measure the energy with SiPMs, using only SiPMs within a certain distance ($d$) of the event center.
 For all these SiPMs within $d$, the entire waveform inside the S2 region is kept, allowing SiPMs with smaller signals to contribute to the total.
 The optimal distance ${d = \qty{50}{\milli\meter}}$ from the event center was found by minimizing the $\sigma/\mu$ of the energy distribution, as shown in Figure~\ref{fig:dcuts}.
 This method is referred to as the \textit{SiPM distance method}.
+An example of the summed signal for all SiPMs is shown in Figure~\ref{fig:windows}(b), where only the signal within the red circle of ${d = \qty{50}{\milli\meter}}$ is used for the energy measurement.

 In addition to calculating the energy in the S2 region, the residual noise after noise subtraction in each event is estimated.
-The distribution of this residual noise for many events should have a mean of zero but a non-zero variance, ultimately contributing to the variance of the energy distribution across events.
-This is done by selecting a time window far from the S2 window, as shown in Figure~\ref{fig:windows}, with the same length as the S2 window.
+The distribution of this residual noise for many events has a mean of zero, as demonstrated later in this analysis (Figure~\ref{fig:noise}).
+However, the distribution has a non-zero variance, ultimately contributing to the variance of the energy distribution across events.
+This is done by selecting a time window far from the S2 window, as shown in Figure~\ref{fig:windows}(a), with the same length as the S2 window.
 This region is expected to include only noise and no true signal.
 The same SiPMs chosen to measure energy (using the SiPM distance method with $d=\qty{50}{\milli\meter}$) are used to estimate the noise.
 The waveforms within this outer window, for all chosen SiPMs, are summed to estimate the residual noise in the energy measurement.